andrea-ortalda/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image2]

 #### 2. Use color transforms, gradients, etc., to create a thresholded binary image

-In order to create a satisfying thresholded binary image, color and gradient thresholding are combined.
+In order to create a satisfying thresholded binary image, color thresholding on the s channel is created.
 That is because color thresholds (using HLS space) help to detect lane lines of different colors and under different lighting conditions.
-Gradient thresholds are useful to focus on pixels that are likely to be part of the lane lines.
-It is possible then to create a binary combination of two different thresholded images to map out where either the color or gradient thresholds were met. (cell 6-7)
+It is possible then to mask the image in order to extract the information needed. (cell 6-7)

 ![alt text][image3]